“A Manifestation of the Will”

 04th August 1983 – “A Manifestation of the Will” – Club Magenta – Ritzy Cinema, London, England

 - Silence and Secrecy

-Debuts of all songs.
+Only performances of all songs.

 John Balance and Peter “Sleazy” Christopherson’s first live show as Coil.
 Peter had been playing live as early as 1976 with Throbbing Gristle, which he formed with fellow industrial pioneers Genesis P-Orridge, Cosey Fanni Tutti, and Chris Carter.
 After TG’s dissolution in 1981, Peter and Genesis formed Psychic TV, which John joined soon after.
 John and Peter became increasingly disenfranchised with Genesis and his pushing of Thee Temple Ov Psychic Youth, which they left after a year or two.
 John had been recording his own demos under the former names of The Merderwreckers and Stabmental and releasing them on compilations since 1979 before adopting the Coil name in 1982.
 Coil became his official and dominant musical channel once Peter joined.